 While discussing the objective of the partnership, participants noted that a data repository could be useful and improve efficiency by consolidating existing efforts to collect antimicrobial use data.
 A data repository facilitated through a public-private partnership could provide additional assurances of data security and integrity.
 The partnership could present an opportunity for collaboration among different commodities, as well establish standardized methods for data collection across commodities.
 Summary reports could provide producers with benchmark data to understand antimicrobial use in comparison to national trends and make data-driven decisions to support improved antimicrobial stewardship.
+Additionally, the trends may inform regulatory and policy decision making to improve the overall public health.
 Overall, a potential partnership could promote antimicrobial stewardship efforts benefiting animal welfare and would support a One Health approach to understanding antimicrobial use and AMR.

-After a robust discussion, the overall objective of a potential partnership is summarized as:
+After a robust discussion, the overall objective of a potential partnership was summarized as:

-Gathering antimicrobial use data in food-producing animals to foster antimicrobial stewardship and animal health and welfare.
+Gathering data regarding antimicrobial use in food-producing animals to foster antimicrobial stewardship and animal health and welfare.